Vision-Live/bdsi.utwente.nl/_events/workshops/data-science-week-2024-Q1/data-science-week-2024-Q1.md

 ### Speakers

-{% include card.html title="Speaker list is not final" content="The following is a preliminary list of speakers.
+{% include card.html title_element="h4" shadow="false" title="Speaker list is not final" content="The following is a preliminary list of speakers.
 We are still in discussions with various internal and external speakers, and will provide more details when we can.
 Some of the speakers listed have agreed in principle, but have not yet confirmed specifics." %}

 {% include profile-widget-list-generic.html speakers=page.speakers style="hero" %}